eventnetusa/eventnet/src/_work/partners-mobile-discovery-experiences.md

       Partners turned to EventNetUSA to conceptualize and create a mobile showcase for their healthcare center patient experience.
-With goals of educating consumers and enrolling new patients, the activations are used in new and emerging markets to support centers.
+With goals of educating consumers and enrolling new patients, Mobile Discovery Experience trailers are used in new and emerging markets to support centers.

       The Mobile Discovery Experience